MicrosoftDocs/azure-dev-docs/java/jdk/reasons-to-move-to-java-11.md

 throughput.
 The G1 garbage collector attempts to achieve high throughput by meeting pause time goals with high probability.
-G1GC is designed to avoid full collections, but when the concurrent collections can\'t reclaim memory fast enough a fall back full GC will occur.
+G1GC is designed to avoid full collections, but when the concurrent collections can\'t reclaim memory fast enough a fallback full GC will occur.
 The full GC uses the same number of parallel worker threads as the young and mixed collections.